Regulated Power Supply Block Diagram and Working Principle

 Regulator Circuit

-There are two types of Regulators are there - Series Regulator and Shunt Regulator.
+There are two types of Regulators are there - Series Regulators and Shunt Regulators.
 In the series regulator circuit the regulating element is connected in series whereas in the shunt regulator circuit, the regulating element is connected in parallel.
-Series regulator has more efficiency than shunt regulator.
+The series regulator has more efficiency than the shunt regulator.

 Regulated Power Supply Working Principle